nkh-lab/genivi-capi-someip-examples/README.md

 Main point is describe the binding of the interfaces with SOME/IP libraries which are loaded dinamicaly during runtime.

+But if CMake -DCOMMONAPI_INTERNAL_COMPILATION=ON (-> #define COMMONAPI_INTERNAL_COMPILATION)
+is defined all generated deplyoment SOMEIP stuff could be built in into Service and Client parts and therefore commonapi.ini and runtime SOME/IP library are not needed.

 ### VSOMEIP -> vsomeip.json
 - Binds parameters from *.fdepl with VSOMEIP configuration.
 - Sets routing.
 Would it be on Service side or by additional "vsomeipd" executable.